aiidateam/qe-tools/docs/design/outputs.md

     One motivation for having a stateful class might be performance: by storing the raw content on the class and only parsing it later, we can selectively parse what is needed.
     However, parsing the XML is most likely the most expensive operation we'll have to do here, in part because of the validation done by `xmlschema`.
-    We're not sure if partially parsing the XML is an option, or we would lose the validation.
+    We're not sure if partially parsing the XML is an option, or we would accept losing the validation.
     There is also no performance bottleneck at this stage, even for larger XML files the parsing only takes 50 ms.

     Since the parser classes are not part of the public API at this point (see below), we can still come back on this point at a later date.